Sociedade Independente de Comunicação: Teletexto SIC

 SIC activated its teletext service on January 20, 2003.
 It provided news, traffic information and a "streamer" for PSI-30 (now PSI-20) indexes.
 Currently only the subtitles are operational on page 888.

+The first telenovela to have its subtitles activated was Mulheres Apaixonadas in September 2003, the year of the launch of the teletext service.
+This coincided with the implementation of content made more accessible for deaf people, as part of a three-way protocol signed in the previous month.
+Brazilian lexical terms and expressions are often "localized" in the subtitles, meaning that they don't match the spoken dialogue.

 SIC Esperança

 SIC Esperança (literally SIC Hope) it the channel's charity, founded on October 6, 2003.
 Its twentieth anniversary in 2023 was marked by a new campaign to upgrade primary schools.

 SIC Online

 SIC launched its website on May 23, 2001, with a launch team of 37, 18 of which journalists.
 Instead of being "television on the internet", the website aimed at complementing both the existing SIC and SIC Notícias teams.
 It was planned since November 1998, but its launch was successively delayed over two and a half years since the project was "too ambitious" when it was first conceived.